Designing video games for fairness3rd November 2018

 Often, too, when playing Mario Party, the player can roll a 1 - this is understood to be something that 'just happens sometimes' when rolling dice, and that all of the other players have an equal chance to get the same outcome.
 Of course, this is done deliberately to level the playing field in a party setting, so that novice players can have a chance against veterans; in a way, we might consider this 'fair unfairness.'

 In most situations, though, your game should be thoroughly, deeply fair, and if the player struggles it should be because they didn't pay attention, made a bad input, didn't plan properly, or some other failing of their own - not because the game behaved unexpectedly or incorrectly.

 Let's look at some ideas and principles to make sure your game is playing nicely with the other kids.

 In this instance, I'm taking it as read that all of your collision detection works correctly - obviously, if your players are falling through walls and the like, you've got fairness problems that you don't need me to point out.

 Even in a correctly-functioning collision system, though, there may be further design-type considerations for making your hitboxes as kind as possible.
-You can give your power-ups, pickups and collectables big, generous hitboxes, and give your enemies small, conservation collision; if it’s a platformer, you can also make the collision area of the platform extend a bit beyond its visible limit, so that if the player falls off, they definitely fell off.
+You can give your power-ups, pickups and collectables big, generous hitboxes, and give your enemies small, conservative collision; if it's a platformer, you can also make the collision area of the platform extend a bit beyond its visible limit, so that if the player falls off, they definitely fell off.